Previous article: « Earn a Profit Paying Your Taxes with a Credit Card

 Tax Extension Deadline: October 15 is your new tax filing deadline if you file for an extension.

-There are certain circumstances when a person needs to file for an extension from the April 15 filing deadline.
-While filing for an extension does not extend the timeline for paying any taxes owed, it will grant you extra time to get your paperwork in order.
+No. While filing for an extension does not extend the timeline for paying any taxes owed, it will grant you extra time to get your paperwork in order.

-If you know that you owe money, you should pay this money by the April tax deadline in order to avoid any penalties or fees associated with late payment (you can estimate your taxes owed either by using your previous year’s taxes as an example, or by using an online tax estimator).
+If you know that you owe money, you should pay this money by the April tax deadline in order to avoid any penalties or fees associated with late payment (you can estimate your taxes owed either by using your previous year’s taxes as an example, or by using an online tax calculator).